J-F-Liu/lopdf/README.md

     // Save the merged PDF
     // Store file in current working directory.
-    // Note: Line is exclude for when running tests if false {
+    // Note: Line is excluded when running tests if false {
         document.save("merged.pdf").unwrap();
     }